Jbhaliyan/great_places/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project contains native features like camera.
+I wanted to add Location also but I couldn't find  Google maps Api for free .It requires billing account.

 A few resources to get you started if this is your first Flutter project: